This post may contain affiliate links.

 If you eat a lot of carbohydrates and they form the backbone of your diet, you’ll need to grow potatoes, sweet potatoes, cassava or bananas (green bananas, or plantains).
 Root vegetables like carrots and parsnips are also rich in sugars (carbohydrates).
 Bananas are tropical fruits and also the most widely eaten fruit in the whole world.

-If you want vegetable protein you can grow lentils, peas, or beans.
-All vegetables do contain some protein( just ask a vegan) but legumes are particularly protein rich.
+If you want vegetable protein, you can grow lentils, peas, or beans.
+All vegetables do contain some protein (just ask a vegan), but legumes are particularly protein-rich.
+These plants may also be useful in feeding your animals.

-Everyone should eat plenty of green leafy veg and this is what we find hardest to grow.
+Everyone should eat plenty of green leafy veg, and this is what we find hardest to grow.
 The greens are typically the only vegetables we buy at the supermarket, so far.
 We do grow a lot of tropical spinach, and we also eat mulberry leaves, pumpkin shoots, and sweet potato leaves from time to time.
 Sweet leaf is another tropical green that is easy to grow.

 Why do we find greens hard to grow?
 The bugs love to eat them, so do the chickens.
 We do not use chemical sprays and never will.
 The tropical greens are fairly bug-resistant, and our perpetual spinach (like chard) never has a bug hole.